fredjoonpark/bio/README.md

-## Hello world
+## Hey, Fred here.

-My name is Fred and sometimes I like to make things in my free time - check it out!
+I like makin shit - check it out!

 #### Some tunes I'm working on nowadays: